 Remember That Humidity Is Also a Problem

 It’s not just the temperature that you need to take note of.
 Cat owners also have to think about the humidity levels.
 If the air is very humid, your cat will not be able to remove heat from their body by evaporation.
 This will lead to them heating up even quicker and could cause heat stroke.
+For a wider selection of choices, check out our air purifier for pets guide.

 If you are going to take your cat out and the conditions are very humid, go prepared.
 Have a thermometer with you just in case you need to check your cat’s temperature.
 Take plenty of water and try to find a cool place for your cat to rest.